-8The definition used is the combined definition from Hall and MacGarvie (2006) which is based on previous work by Graham and Mowery (2003) and Bessen and Hunt (2004).
+9 The definition used is the combined definition from Hall and MacGarvie (2007).

-9In discussion of this paper, Josh Lerner suggested that the decline may be partly due to strategizing on the part of firms to avoid having a potential business method patent classified into 705, so that it would not be scrutinized twice at the USPTO.
+10 In discussion of this paper, Josh Lerner suggested that the decline may be partly due to strategizing on the part of firms to avoid having a potential business method patent classified into 705, so that it would not be scrutinized twice at the USPTO.
 This seems likely, but there is no way to measure this effect using publicly available data.